-Today, U.S. Representative Mike Quigley (IL-05) issued the following statement after the Supreme Court announced the passing of Justice Ruth Bader Ginsburg:
+U.S. Representative Mike Quigley released the following statement after the Supreme Court announced the passing of Justice Ruth Bader Ginsburg:

 Today, U.S. Representatives Mike Quigley and Jan Schakowsky, along with members of the Illinois Delegation, and alumni of Loyola University Chicago, introduced a resolution honoring Loyola’s 150th Anniversary, which officially took place earlier this month on September 5, 2020.

 Today, a bipartisan bill introduced by U.S. Representative Mike Quigley (D-IL) to increase transparency regarding the federal government’s expenditure of taxpayer dollars, passed the U.S. House of Representatives.